tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 ## The rotation lock is on the commit path

-Rotation runs on whichever committing thread finds the memtable full, and every other committer that agrees waits on the same lock.
-That makes `rotate_lock` unlike any other lock in the engine:
+Rotation runs on whichever committing thread finds the memtable full.
+The others do not queue behind it.
+A rotation has to happen, but it is not work any particular caller must do, and the write that prompted it has already landed, so a committer that finds the lock held goes back to its commit and leaves the rotation to the thread already doing it.
+Declining rather than waiting is what keeps a mutex that hands off by barging from starving one committer for as long as the rest keep arriving.

-**time spent holding it is time every writer in the database is stopped.**
+The lock is still unlike any other in the engine.
+Time spent holding it is time no other committer can rotate, so a memtable that is already full stays full for the length of the hold.

 The rotation itself is short — a few hundred microseconds to open the next log and swap the slot.
 What is not safe is anything else borrowing the lock for convenience.